 Alcohol and Drugs

-I don’t drink alcohol nor take drugs, but reports of young people dying overseas reveals a trend of being drunk and alone – whether they are drinking alone or they wander off from their friends.
-If you are not with someone who has an emotional attachment to you, avoid getting drunk or high.
-Being isolated when you are not in complete control of yourself is the most dangerous combination when you travel– avoid it at all times.
-As mentioned before, alcohol and drugs impair your intuition as to the danger or otherwise of a person or situation.
-If you do wish to have a drink at night and you are alone, use the bar (if they have one) in the place where you are staying – very little is going to go wrong in that very short journey from the bar to your bed in the same hotel.
+I don’t drink alcohol nor take drugs, but reports of young people dying during overseas travel reveals a trend of being drunk and alone – whether they are drinking alone in the first instance or when they wander off from their friends whilst drunk.
+If you are not with someone who has a strong emotional attachment to you (that means someone you have known for at least a few weeks), avoid getting drunk or high.
+Being isolated when you are not in complete control of yourself is the most dangerous combination when you travel – avoid it at all times.
+As mentioned before, alcohol and drugs impair your intuition as to the danger or otherwise of a person, situation, or location.
+If you do wish to have a drink at night and you are alone, use the bar (if they have one) in the place where you are staying – very little is going to go wrong in that very short journey from the bar to your bed in the same hotel or hostel.

 Alone at Night